top of page

 The adjective 'reluctant' has its origins in Latin.
 It is derived from the Latin word 'reluctans,' which is the present participle of 'reluctari.'
 'Reluctari' is a combination of 're,' meaning 'back' or 'against,' and 'luctari,' meaning 'to struggle' or 'to resist.'
 Therefore, 'reluctans' originally meant 'resisting' or 'struggling against.'
 Over time, as Latin evolved into Middle English, 'reluctans' transformed into 'reluctaunt,' and eventually became the modern English term 'reluctant.'
 This etymology aptly conveys the sense of unwillingness or hesitation to act or comply with a particular request, task, or situation, reflecting the idea of resisting or struggling against it.

-Quiz: Find the meaning of the adjective reluctant:
+Find the correct meaning of the adjective reluctant:

 Try Again!